aju9316/api-concurrency/README.md

-payload | string/number/object/array (mandatory) | this value will be used to determine if a given request if duplicate or not ttl | number (optional, default: 60000) | value (in millisecond) to expire the hashkey regardless of response was sent or not silent | boolean (optional, default: false) | if true, it will block the API execution in case of redis error key_prefix | string (optional, default: 'ApiLock') | this string will be appended as prefix to the key name in redis
+payload | string/number/object/array (mandatory) | this value will be used to determine if a given request if duplicate or not ttl | number (optional, default: 60000) | value (in millisecond) to expire the hashkey regardless of response was sent or not silent | boolean (optional, default: false) | if true, it will block the API execution in case of redis error key_prefix | string (optional, default: 'ApiLock') | this string will be added as prefix to the key name in redis error_message | string (optional, default: 'Resource is busy') | this string will contain the error message which the function will pass to next middleware in case of duplicate request